ozanj/rclass/lectures/lecture7/lecture7.md

 - Identify which observations don't match
     - `anti_join()` is your friend here
-- Investigate the reasons taht observations don't match
+- Investigate the reasons that observations don't match
     - Investigating joins is a craft that takes some practice getting good at; this is essentially an exercise in exploratory data analysis for the purpose of data quality
     - First, you have to _care_ about data quality
     - Identifying causes for non-matches usually involves consulting data documentation for both tables and performing basic descriptive statistics (e.g., frequency tables) on specific variables that documentation suggests may be relevant for whether obs match or not